 As a Loudoun County small business, we have taken the Loudoun is Ready pledge.
 We pledge to follow the latest safety guidelines and best practices, as issued by the CDC and Virginia Department of Health, to mitigate the spread of COVID-19.
-We are ensuring that when we begin our phased reopening our clients and employees can be confident that LPS is committed to your health and well-being.
-Safety measures will be in place and all clients will be required to follow specific protocols and sign a consent for in-person services.
-Further details will be shared this month.
+We are ensuring that as we begin our phased reopening our clients and employees can be confident that LPS is committed to your health and well-being.
+Safety measures are in place and all clients are required to follow specific protocols and sign a consent for in-person services.
+All clients, and staff, are subject to temperature checks and must wear a mask when entering our lobby.
+Although our administrative functions and most services remain fully online, some clinicians are on-site for limited appointments.
 Thank you for being a member of our practice.

 Please do not come into the office if you are not feeling well or have been exposed to someone not feeling well.

 We work with you to set realistic goals, improve your well-being, and identify treatment options to optimize your potential.
 Our positive, supportive, and innovative approach to therapy will help motivate you to create a more fulfilling and balanced life.
 Our staff includes licensed clinicians as well as psychology residents, interns, and externs working towards licensure.
 Treatment programs are developed collaboratively during the initial evaluation.